Healthy Start to Life

 Professor Toumbourou was appointed to the International Taskforce for the Society for Prevention Research and to the Prevention Science Network for the Australian Research Alliance for Children and Young People.

-Associate Professor Olsson was appointed at Deakin and hosted the inaugural Longitudinal Studies Network Meeting for the Australian Research Alliance for Children and Young People.
+Professor Craig Olsson was appointed at Deakin and hosted the inaugural Longitudinal Studies Network Meeting for the Australian Research Alliance for Children and Young People.

-Associate Professor Olsson hosted the inaugural Longitudinal Studies Network Meeting for the Australian Research Alliance for Children and Young People.
+Professor Craig Olsson hosted the inaugural Longitudinal Studies Network Meeting for the Australian Research Alliance for Children and Young People.

 (2012/14); Australian Research Council Linkage; "Addressing risk factors of overweight and obesity among adolescents in out-of-home care: The Healthy Eating and Active Living (HEAL) study".
 Helen Skouteris; Marita P McCabe; Matthew D Fuller-Tyszkiewicz.